silverstripe/silverstripe-framework/docs/en/installation/from-source.md

 you will need to learn how to add and update modules via the `git` commandline utility.
 </div>

-### Step 3: Committing the modules ###
+### Step 4: Committing the modules ###

-Regardless of using Piston or not, all files in your project will be unversioned, and need to be added to your own repository.
+Regardless of using Phing or not, some files in your project will be unversioned, and need to be added to your own repository.
 The commands depend on your repository type:

 	# for subversion